apcountryman/avr-libcpp/CONTRIBUTING.md

 # I have a question
-If you have a question, please review the relevant project documentation, and search/browse existing issues.
+If you have a question, please review the relevant project documentation, and search/browse existing issues and discussions.
-If you have not found an answer to your question after reviewing the relevant project documentation and searching/browsing existing issues, please use the `question` issue template to open an issue to ask your question.
+If you have not found an answer to your question after reviewing the relevant project documentation and searching/browsing existing issues and discussions, please open a discussion to ask your question.

 # How can I contribute